 * In 2015/16 there was no separate adult social care element (precept).
 The County Council part of the bill for a band D property was £1,161.27.

-The settlement has set the Council Tax increase that will trigger the need for a referendum, excluding the social care precept, at 3% for 2019/20, the same level as 2018/19.
+The settlement has set the Council Tax increase that will trigger the need for a referendum, excluding the social care precept, at 2% for 2020/21.